GetStream/stream-chat-react-native/Optimizations.md

 - **additionalFlatListProps**

-  Its possible to provide additional props to underlying FlatList of ChannelList or Channel, via prop `additionalFlatListProps`.
-In this case please follow recommended guidelines by react-native - https://reactnative.dev/docs/optimizing-flatlist-configuration#avoid-anonymous-function-on-renderitem
+  It's possible to provide additional props to the underlying FlatList of ChannelList or Channel, via the prop `additionalFlatListProps`.
+In this case please follow the recommended guidelines from react-native - https://reactnative.dev/docs/optimizing-flatlist-configuration#avoid-anonymous-function-on-renderitem

 ## Props

-Components in this SDK are highly customizable, through props.
-Whenever you add a prop, please follow following guidelines:
+Components in this SDK are highly customizable through props.
+Whenever you add a prop, please follow the following guidelines:

 - Avoid anonymous functions